beam-community/bamboo/README.md

 # Bamboo

-A library for handling emails.
-Makes testing easy as well.

-**This code in the README may be out of date.** See the tests directory for example of how to use Bamboo
+Bamboo was built with a few goals in mind

+* Easy to format recipients, so you can do `new_email(to: Repo.one(User))` and Bamboo can format the user automatically.
+* Works with Phoenix views and layouts to make rendering easy.
+* Adapter based so it can be used with Mandrill, SMTP, or whatever else you want.
+* Very composable.
+Emails are just a Bamboo.Email struct and be manipulated with plain functions.
+* Make it super easy to unit test.
+No special functions needed.
+* Easy to test delivery in integration tests.
+As little repeated code as possible.

+See the [API Reference](api-reference.html) for the most up to date information.

 ## Usage

 Bamboo breaks email creation and email sending in to two separate modules.
-To begin, let's create a mailer that uses Mandrill as the backend.

 ```elixir
 # In your config/config.exs file